 But do not worry, there are ways to boost your signal.
 One way is to get a WiFi extender.
 A WiFi extender can amplify your signal and give you the coverage you need.
 There are many different types of WiFi extenders on the market, so it is important to choose one that’s right for you.

 Another way to boost your signal is to use a powerline adapter.
 Powerline adapters use your home’s electrical wiring to extend your WiFi signal.
 They are easy to set up and they are a great option if you can’t or do not want to use a WiFi extender.
 If you are looking for ways to improve your WiFi signal, consider getting a WiFi extender or powerline adapter.

 They are both affordable and easy to use, and they will help you stay connected in even the most challenging situations.
-Finally I recommend TP-Link N300 WiFi Extender (TL-WA855RE) is the best overall.
+Finally, I recommend the TP-Link AX3000 WiFi 6 Range Extender as the best overall.